Shuttle/Shuttle.Esb.Tests/README.md

 Shuttle.Esb.Tests
 =================

-Contains a number of fixtures that can be used to verify specific Shuttle.Esb implementations.
+Contains a number of fixtures that can be used to verify specific Shuttle.Esb `IQueue` implementations.